 Jane Macdonald lives and writes in Wellington, a small town 15 minutes from Hillier.
 What does being a writer in residence look like?
 Jane says: “it looks like some sitting, some walks through town and in the woods, and lots of looking."

 Macdonald’s writing is saturated by the inhabitants and habits of a place marked by disappearance and loss.
 She is currently at work on a short manuscript of forty poems, the final requirement of a certificate in poetry from the University of Toronto (U of T).
 In 2020, Jane was awarded the Janice Colbert prize for poetry, an award for which she was first named as runner up in 2019.
 This prize is given by the Creative Writing Program at U of T.

 Jane plans to use her time at Hillier Hall in the production of her manuscript, revising existing poems and creating new ones.
 She offers, "I am not so concerned about the poems’ subjects – mostly I am eager to try new ways of writing by copying certain craft techniques and to try out others’ poetics.
 In particular I will look at the poems of Seamus Heaney, and Elizabeth Bishop, and the poems and essays of Anne Carson and Jane Hirshfield.”
 A stunningly delicious baker, Jane will be contributing her culinary skills to the Table Settings kitchen.

-Five things Jane wants to see on PEC this year:
+Five things Jane will see on PEC this year: